Essex County Court Records

 Phone: (978) 462-2652

-To search records in person, visit the clerk’s office at the relevant courthouse during business hours.
-Most clerk’s offices are open Monday through Friday from 8:30 a.m. to 4:30 p.m.
-Bring as much identifying information as possible, including:
+To search records in person, visit the clerk's office at the appropriate courthouse during business hours.
+Most clerks' offices are open Monday through Friday, 8:30 a.m. to 4:30 p.m.
+Bring as much identifying information as you can, including:

 - Full name of the party involved